-View or change the basic WiFi settings and security settings.The following table describes the fields on the Wireless Settings page.
+5. View or change the basic WiFi settings and security settings.

+The following table describes the fields on the Wireless Settings page.
-Field Description

-Region Sele ection

-Region From the menu, select the region in which the modem router operates.
+Field Description Region Sele ction Region From the menu, select the region in which the modem router operates.
 Note It might not be legal to operate the modem router in a region other than the regions listed in the menu.
 If your country or region is not listed, check with your local government agency.

-Wireless Ne etwork (2.4GHz b/g/n)

-Field Description Name (SSID) The SSID is the WiFi network name.
+Field Description Wireless Netwo ork (2.4GHz b/g/n) Enable SSID Broadcast By default, the modem router broadcasts its SSID so that WiFi stations can detect the WiFi name (SSID) in their scanned network lists.
+To turn off the SSID broadcast, clear the Enable SSID Broadcast check box.
+Turning off the SSID broadcast provides additional WiFi security, but users must know the SSID to be able to join the WiFi network of the modem router.
+Name (SSID) The SSID is the WiFi network name.
 If you did not change the SSID, the default SSID displays.
-The default SSID is also printed on the product label (see Bottom Panel Product Label on page 16).
+The default SSID is also printed on the product label (see Label on page 16).
 Note We recommend that you do not change the default SSID.
 If you must change the SSID, enter a 32-character (maximum), case-sensitive name in this field.
 Channel From the Channel menu, select Auto for automatic channel selection or select an individual channel.
 The default selection is Auto .
 Note In some regions, not all channels are available.
 Do not change the channel unless you experience interference (shown by lost connections or slow data transfers).
 If this situation occurs, experiment with different channels to see which is the best.
 Note If you use multiple WiFi access points (APs), reduce interference by selecting different channels for adjacent APs.
 We recommend a channel spacing of four channels between adjacent APs (for example, use Channels 1 and 5, or 6 and 10).

-Mode From the Mode menu, select one of the following modes: Up to 54 Mbps.
+Field Description Mode From the Mode menu, select one of the following modes: Up to 54 Mbps.
 Legacy mode.
 This mode allows 802.11n, 802.11g, and 802.11b devices to join the network but limits 802.11n devices to functioning at up to 54 Mbps.
-Up to 289 Mbps.
+Up to 217 Mbps.
 Neighbor-friendly mode for reduced interference with neighboring WiFi networks.
-This mode allows 802.11n, 802.11g, and 802.11b devices to join the network but limits 802.11n devices to functioning at up to 289 Mbps.
-Up to 600 Mbps.
+This mode allows 802.11n, 802.11g, and 802.11b devices to join the network but limits 802.11n devices to functioning at up to 217 Mbps.
+Up to 450 Mbps.
 Performance mode.
-This mode allows 802.11n, 802.11g, and 802.11b devices to join the network and allows 802.11n devices to function at up to 600 Mbps.
+This mode allows 802.11n, 802.11g, and 802.11b devices to join the network and allows 802.11n devices to function at up to 450 Mbps.
 This mode is the default mode.
-Note The 600 Mbps performance mode requires 256 QAM support on the WiFi client.
+Note The 450 Mbps performance mode requires 256 QAM support on the WiFi client.
 Note WPA-PSK security supports speeds of up to 54 Mbps.
 Even if your devices are capable of a higher speed, WPA-PSK security limits their speed to 54 Mbps.
+Security Op tions